SnowZucc/Analy-mail/README.md

 ## Overview

 Don't Click! is a browser extension that performs real-time email analysis to detect phishing attempts and security risks.
 It combines advanced local scanning with AI-powered evaluation via Google Gemini to deliver actionable security insights.
+It also teaches you to recognize suspicious emails by indicating the analyzed elements.

 **Key Features**:
 - 🛡️ Real-time email analysis (Gmail/Outlook)